lark-parser/lark/README.md

-# Lark - a modern parsing library for Python
+# Lark - a parsing toolkit for Python

-Lark is a parser built with a focus on ergonomics, performance and resilience.
+Lark is a parsing toolkit for Python, built with a focus on ergonomics, performance and modularity.

 Lark can parse all context-free languages.
-That means it is capable of parsing almost any programming language out there, and to some degree most natural languages too.
+To put it simply, it means that it is capable of parsing almost any programming language out there, and to some degree most natural languages too.

 **Who is it for?**

    - **Beginners**: Lark is very friendly for experimentation.
 It can parse any grammar you throw at it, no matter how complicated or ambiguous, and do so efficiently.
-It also constructs an annotated parse-tree for you, using only the grammar, and it gives you convienient and flexible tools to process that parse-tree.
+It also constructs an annotated parse-tree for you, using only the grammar and an input, and it gives you convienient and flexible tools to process that parse-tree.

    - **Experts**: Lark implements both Earley(SPPF) and LALR(1), and several different lexers, so you can trade-off power and speed, according to your requirements.
 It also provides a variety of sophisticated features and utilities.

 **What can it do?**

- - Parse all context-free grammars, and handle any ambiguity
+ - Parse all context-free grammars, and handle any ambiguity gracefully
  - Build an annotated parse-tree automagically, no construction code required.
  - Provide first-rate performance in terms of both Big-O complexity and measured run-time (considering that this is Python ;)
  - Run on every Python interpreter (it's pure-python)